hpxmlwg/hpxml/guide/source/program_administrator/quality_management_plan.rst

 With a rise in automated billing analysis software, automated metering, and connected thermostats, there is an emerging ability to verify performance data in a more dynamic fashion.
-This can help quickly identify potential issues with your data quality and help you focus continuous process improvements.
+This can help quickly identify potential issues with data quality and help focus on continuous process improvements.

 Regardless of the strategy you determine is right for your program, it is important to complete a comprehensive evaluation of your data before you start